curtlen88/project-2/readme.md

 One ah-ha moment I had was using the testdb.js file as I found it very useful to be able to code and test outside of the structure of the existing code.
 It was then very clear what needed to happen inside the existing code because I had ensured what I was doing worked before adding to the app.
 This project also cemented for me that when coding I need to works systematically fixing one small problem or feature at a time.

 The main unsolved problem I have is when selecting a drink from the search result to view its details the comments show if a drink is favorited in the databse by any user insead of a favorite button as that specific user has not favorite that drink yet and should not be able to comment on it without favoriting.
-I allow would like to fix how the footer is not set to the bottom of the screen in all views.
+I also would like to fix how the footer is not set to the bottom of the screen in all views.

 # Sources Used